Felix-Ku/Zhihu-crawler/README.md

 # Zhihu-crawler
-A crawler for website Zhihu to extract personal information
+A crawler for dynamic generated website such as Zhihu to extract personal information using Selenium

 ## Output
 - Report for answers in .json format